mint-lang/mint/README.md

 - the Mint implementation of [realworld.io](https://github.com/gothinkster/realworld) (~3300 LOC) - [DEMO](https://mint-realworld.netlify.com) [SOURCE](https://github.com/mint-lang/mint-realworld)
 - the old Mint website (~3100 LOC) [SOURCE](https://github.com/mint-lang/mint-website)

+It would be great if you could take part in this short [survey](https://cybergusztav.typeform.com/to/J5mBcK) to provide your feedback about Mint.

 ## Installing